THE NEW MOTHERHOOD

 Working with nature instead of against it, that’s our philosophy when sourcing materials.
 Raw materials are obtained from producers that respect the environment.
 Our Zeitgeist Baby Carriers, Baby Wraps and Ring Slings are available in a wide variety of fibers and blends including vegan options.
-Wherever possible, we search for options that are animal-friendly and pay close attention to our merino suppliers to request ‘mulesing-free’ certificates for all the merino we source.
+Wherever possible, we search for options that are animal-friendly.
 Always asking ourselves the question: what’s best for you, your baby and the planet?
 It’s all connected.
 Only the world’s highest quality, luxurious and durable yarns and materials pass the test.
 After this selection process, Artipoppe Baby Carriers are handcrafted and lovingly made with a high level of personal attention given to each detail – from the fabrics and dyes to the art of blending fibers, the stitching, the designs chosen for each blend and subsequently each product as a whole.
 In the end we are committed to running a modern and responsible business that cherishes nature, people and animals.